 Joel Jones is from Charlottesville where he got involved in plays during the formative years of Live Arts and Offstage Theater.
 Joel has written two-dozen short plays and three full-length plays produced by Offstage (Full-lengths include verse plays, Shrug Like You Mean It and Fortune In Antarctica.) and his short plays, particularly his bar plays, have seen more than fifty productions in Charlottesville, New York, and Boston.
-Joel eventually served as Artistic Director, McGuffey Liaison, member of the Board of Directors, and Producer of multiple shows where he acted and directed as well.
-Joel also acted in numerous shows at Live Arts and served as staff dramaturg; he was one of the original creators of the Summer Theater Festival; as co-director of the Live Arts ‘Lab’ he oversaw an innovative, creative program of solo shows, puppet shows, comedy pieces, new works, full-length plays, and music, including a live album featuring local musicians.
+For Offstage, Joel eventually served as Artistic Director, McGuffey Liaison, member of the Board of Directors, and Producer of multiple shows where he acted and directed as well.
+Joel also acted in numerous shows at Live Arts and served as staff dramaturg.
+At Live Arts he was one of the original creators of the Summer Theater Festival, and for the Live Arts ‘L.A.B’ oversaw an innovative, creative program of solo shows, puppet shows, comedy pieces, new works, full-length plays, and music, including a live album featuring local musicians.
 (King of My Living Room)

-For the last several years Joel has lived in New York City where he has performed regularly as an actor, storyteller and improviser at such venues as the Bowery Poetry Club, Upright Citizens Brigade Theater, People’s Improv Theater, and especially the Magnet Theater where he has performed weekly in comedy groups for the last two years.
-He was a founding member of the storytelling group Campfire Stories, and coproducer of Black Valentines (inspired by an annual holiday party in Staunton); and a member of improv groups Easy Going Folks, Mono-piece Theatre, Hell Buffalo, King Canute, LL Cool JJ, and the Kicks.
-For three years he was Playwright-In-Residence of Third Man Productions which produced his bar plays every month in the West Village, and staged his full-length verse play, Shrug Like You Mean It.
+From 2005 till 2011 Joel lived in New York City where he performed regularly as an actor, storyteller and improviser at such venues as the Bowery Poetry Club, Upright Citizens Brigade Theater, People’s Improv Theater, and especially the Magnet Theater where he has performed weekly in comedy groups from 2008 till 2011.
+He was a founding member of the storytelling group Campfire Stories, co-producer of Black Valentines (inspired by an annual holiday party in Staunton), member of improv groups Easy Going Folks, Mono-piece Theatre, Hell Buffalo, King Canute, LL Cool JJ, and the Kicks.
+In New York Jones was also Playwright-In-Residence of Third Man Productions which produced his bar plays every month in the West Village, and staged his full-length verse play, Shrug Like You Mean It.

 In 2011 his critically-acclaimed solo show Life Insurance ran in the New York Fringe and Washington DC’s Capital Fringe Festival in production with Nelson County’s wonderful Hamner Theater.